anovos/anovos-docs/docs/anovos-modules-overview/data_transformer/index.md

 ## Module ANOVOS.transformers

-In the latest release of Anovos (V0.2), data transformer module supports selected pre-processing functions such as binning, encoding, scaling, imputation, to name a few, which were required for statistics generation and quality checks.
-List of functions supported through this modules are:
+In the latest release of Anovos (V0.2), data transformer module supports selected pre-processing & transformation functions, such as binning, encoding, scaling, imputation, to name a few, which are required for statistics generation and quality checks.
+Functions supported through this modules are listed below:

 - attribute_binning
 - monotonic_binning